 It can induce the tendency of self-harm and can even make you suicidal!

-Many surveys have been conducted on mental diseases and have shown that mental illness can make individuals self-harming and suicidal.
+Many surveys have been conducted on mental disorders and have shown that mental illness can make individuals self-harming and suicidal.
 Mental illness can also drive you towards substance-abuse and can make you an addict.

 It pulls you away from things you are passionate about.